sridharer/LeaveManagement/README.md

 Database Name : leave_management

+In model.py you can find a line with mysql db details, engine = create_engine('mysql://root:password@localhost/leave_management', echo=True)

-User Name : root
+Username : root

 Password : password

-In model.py you can find a line with mysql db details, engine = create_engine('mysql://root:password@localhost/leave_management', echo=True) Here root id the username and password is password.
+Here root is the username and password is password.

 Dump leave_management.sql file into your mysql workbench with database name as leave_management.